Skip to content

 trait struct enum fn

-const let static mut
+const let mut for

-for in break continue
+in break continue goto

-goto match fall if
+match fall if else

-else ret error use
+ret error use co

-co cpp unsafe defer
+cpp unsafe defer chan

-chan select
+select

 Imaginary Keywords